 Exceptional State arises when a liberal democratic society adopts government policies that rely on the coercive power of the state.
-Exceptional State is a departure from the usual role of democratic states and therefore exceptional.
-Stuart Hall used the term to describe what happened in Britain in the 1980's as economic failure led to mass unemployment, a government fiscal crisis and a loss of support among important groups; there was a legitimation crisis.
+Exceptional State is a departure from the usual role of democratic states and therefore called Exceptional State.
+Stuart Hall used the term Exceptional State to describe what happened in Britain in the 1980's as economic failure led to mass unemployment, a government fiscal crisis and a loss of support among important groups, and there was a legitimation crisis.
 The British government fostered a sense of an enemy within the society and claimed that social instability was caused by rampant crime and militant unionists.
 This threat Exceptional State and then justified giving the state coercive powers which it used to control the crisis.

 The Nazi State: An